 - despite the fact that this option seems economical, filter cartridges will have to be changed quite often (every 1-3 months or 200-350 liters).

 FLOW (IN-LINE) FILTER

 To clean drinking water in your house, now you do not need bulky systems.
 It is enough to place an additional faucet next to the usual tap, and place the filter system under the kitchen sink.
-Filters for drinking water “under the sink” get the highest place in the ranking of the best cleaning products because of ease of use and effective results.
+Filters for drinking water “under the sink” get the highest place in the ranking of the best cleaning products because of their ease of use and effective results.

 A compact household appliance can improve the quality of the water used and is much more effective than a filter jug.
-For example, the Aquaphor Crystal three-stage filter is effective against chlorine, lead, heavy metals, pesticides, phenol, colloidal iron and other impurities larger than 0.8 micrometers.
+For example, the Aquaphor Crystal three-stage ultrafiltration system is effective against chlorine, lead, heavy metals, pesticides, phenol, colloidal iron and other impurities larger than 0.8 micrometers.
 As a rule, the first two stages of purification eliminate fine particles and impurities, and the last stage (made using carbon-block technology from activated coconut carbon) – finishes and eliminates odors.

 The performance of such a filter is more than 3 liters per minute.

 Frequency of replacement of filter elements – from 6 to 12 months.

 The resource of filtering elements is up to 6000 liters.

 Periodic replacement of filter elements is not difficult and can be carried out independently.

 The price of such systems is usually within 100 euros.